fpt-corp/DiRa/DiRa_Software/Jetson_TX2/Document/Readme.md

 	+ Kinetic for Ubuntu 16.04
 	+ Melodic for Ubuntu 18.04
 and install following the instruction on the ROS official wiki: wiki.ros.org/<distro>/installation/Ubuntu *Note: During the installation process, errors may occured.
-This part will cover some possible ones
+This part will cover some possible ones.
 	When using the command $sudo apt install ros-<distro>-desktop-full, get error:
 ```
 	  E: Could not get lock /var/lib/dpkg/lock-frontend - open(11: Resource temporarily unavailable)